-- 1.1 Safe and suitable ingredients and packaging materials (i.e clean, non-toxic, non-contaminating materials) are used for containing dairy material and dairy products. - Any packaging materials (including reusable packaging and inner and outer packaging of any kind) used for dairy material, dairy product, and associated things are designed, made, stored, and used in a manner that - - a) maintains the status of the dairy material as suitable for use in processing; - b) maintains the status of the dairy product as fit for its intended purpose; and - c) minimises contamination of the dairy material or dairy product.
+- 1.1 Safe and suitable ingredients and packaging materials (i.e clean, non-toxic, non-contaminating materials) are used for containing dairy material and dairy products. - 1.2 Any packaging materials (including reusable packaging and inner and outer packaging of any kind) used for dairy material, dairy product, and associated things are designed, made, stored, and used in a manner that - a) maintains the status of the dairy material as suitable for use in processing; - b) maintains the status of the dairy product as fit for its intended purpose; and - c) minimises contamination of the dairy material or dairy product.

-- 2.1 The following records are kept:

-- a) letters of guarantee from suppliers;

-- confirmations of acceptance and records of any external cross-checking test results;

-and

-- c) records of any problems detected and any corrective action taken (including restoration of control, product disposition and prevention of recurrence).
+- 2.1 The following records are kept: - a) Any letters of guarantee from suppliers, specifications, compliance statements such as certificates of conformance; - b) confirmations of acceptance and records of any external cross-checking test results; and records of any problems detected and any corrective action taken (including restoration of control, product disposition and prevention of recurrence).